 The Separation and Distribution Agreement will govern the terms of the separation of the accommodations business from Oil States' other businesses.
 Generally, the Separation and Distribution Agreement will include Oil States' and our agreements relating to the restructuring steps to be taken to complete the separation, including the assets and rights to be transferred, liabilities to be assumed, contracts to be assigned and related matters.
 Subject to the receipt of required governmental and other consents and approvals, in order to accomplish the separation, the Separation and Distribution Agreement will provide for Oil States and us to transfer specified assets and liabilities between the companies that will operate the accommodations business after the distribution, on the one hand, and Oil States' remaining businesses, on the other hand.
-As a result of this transfer, we will own all assets and liabilities primary related to the accommodations business.
-Oil States will retain all other assets and liabilities, including assets and liabilities related to discontinued businesses.
+As a result of this transfer, we will own all assets exclusively related to the accommodations business and will assume all liabilities to the extent related to the accommodations business.
+Oil States will generally retain all other assets and liabilities, including assets and liabilities related to discontinued, non-accommodation businesses.
 The Separation and Distribution Agreement will require Oil States and us to endeavor to obtain consents, approvals and amendments required to novate or assign the assets and liabilities that are to be transferred pursuant to the Separation and Distribution Agreement as soon as reasonably practicable.